busterswt/lisaem/README.md

 The scripts directory contains several scripts that you could use to build wxWidgets for your system.
 We will generally link LisaEm statically, especially for macOS.

+NOTE: Some of these scripts are referenced in OS-specific installation processes later in this document.

 ```
 scripts/build-wx3.2.4-modern-macosx.sh
 scripts/build-wxwidgets-cygwin-windows.sh